datahq/dataflows/PROCESSORS.md

   - A regular expression matching resource names
   - A list of resource names
   - `None` indicates operation should be done on all resources
+- `reverse` - Set to True to return results in descending order

 #### unpivot.py
 Unpivot a table - convert one row with multiple value columns to multiple rows with one value column